luk036/ellipsoid-method/ell-review.md

 - if $y_2 > 0$, $\beta = \bar{\beta} - e_2$, else
   $\beta = \bar{\beta} + e_2$

-We can even reuse the original oracle to compose the robust counterpart.
+It is even possible to reuse the original oracle to compose the robust counterpart.

 ```python
 class ProfitRbOracle(OracleOptim):